Academics> Departments & Academic Programs

 The philosophy major at SDSU explores and seeks to understand values and the nature of reality.
 Through the study of philosophy, questions like the following are asked about existence and experience: What is truth?
 What is beauty?
 Is there an ultimate reality?
 Philosophy studies the types of questions that most other subject areas are unable to address fully.
 There are four different ways these questions are characteristically investigated in the philosophy major at SDSU.
 They are approached historically, by studying the history of philosophy from the ancient Greeks to the present; analytically, by carefully examining the meanings and interrelationships of ideas; creatively, by allowing students to explore imaginative new answers to these difficult questions; and critically, by training students in the art of rigorously evaluating significant claims.
 (Offers Master's Degree, Bachelor's Degree, and Minor)

 Aristotle called the study of politics "the master science."
 Human beings live in communities governed by rules that affect their commerce, their rights, and their personal levels of well-being.
 Students who become political science majors will learn about who creates the rules by which people are governed, the attitude and behavior of leaders and members of the public which cause certain decisions to be made, and how these decisions affect such values as liberty, equality, welfare and justice.
-Political science is concerned with contemporary public affairs, problems in other political systems and contemporary international politics, as well as with historical growth, evolution, and decline of various types of governments.
+Political Science is concerned with contemporary public affairs, problems in other political systems and contemporary international politics, as well as with historical growth, evolution, and decline of various types of governments.
 Our majors are encouraged to investigate the diversity of political institutions and practices cross-nationally, and to consider the changes occurring as a result of the increasing globalization of politics and problems.
 (Offers Master's Degree, Bachelor's Degree, and Minor; Preprofessional Curriculum- Prelegal)

 The academic study of religion is central to the creation of a community of world citizens.
 Our program is designed for students who live in a pluralistic society and who wish to investigate the role religions play in human life and society.
-Because religion has shaped the human story of almost every culture, it is difficult to understand human behavior or to interpret world events without grasping how religion has helped to determine them.
+Because religion has shaped the human story of almost every culture, it is difficult to understand human behavior or to interpret world events without grasping how religion has helped to influence them.
 As United States Supreme Court Justices Clark and Goldberg wrote in their decision allowing the study of religion in public schools, “one’s education is not complete without a study of comparative religion or the history of religion and its relationship to the advancement of civilization.”
 Part of the liberal arts, religious studies employs critical analysis and methods from a variety of disciplines to understand religious traditions as well as to question the dogmas, stereotypes and prejudices that may surround those traditions.
 In addition to investigating religious symbols, texts, practices, and belief systems, the study of religion examines the relationship of religion to ethics, contemporary social issues, politics, history, psychology, science, literature, and the arts.
 (Offers Bachelor's Degree and Minor)

 Rhetoric refers to the study and uses of written, spoken and visual language.
 It investigates how texts are used to organize and maintain social groups, construct meanings and identities, coordinate behavior, mediate power, persuade, produce change, and create knowledge.
 The Rhetoric & Writing Studies department works cooperatively with departments and campus groups to run a comprehensive writing program which integrates writing and reading with critical thinking throughout the curriculum.
-The department prepares students to write independently and collaboratively in school, workplace and community settings; to produce texts using a variety of different technological tools, and to become sophisticated, critically reflective knowledge workers.
+The department prepares students to write independently and collaboratively in school, workplace and community settings; to produce texts using a variety of different technological tools, and to become sophisticated and critically reflective thinkers.
 (Offers Master's Degree, Bachelor's Degree, Minor, Certificate in Professional Writing, and Certificate in the Advanced Teaching of Writing)

 The social science program is concerned with providing a broad understanding of the social, cultural and intellectual world in which we live.
 Social science majors have a diverse interest in human problems and seek a liberal education in a broad spectrum of understandings, insights, and appreciations.
 Multidisciplinary in nature, this major seeks to provide an understanding of the interrelationships and varied methodologies of its many subject areas.
 (Offers Bachelor's Degree in Liberal Arts and Sciences; Bachelor's Degree with emphasis in Environmental Studies; Bachelor's Degree with emphasis in Islamic and Arabic Studies)